milvus-io/bootcamp/solutions/reverse_image_search/object_detection/README.md

 > In this command, `API_URL` means the query service address.

-- **How to use**
+## How to use front-end

-Visit  ` WEBCLIENT_IP:8001`  in the browser to open the interface for reverse image search.
+Navigate to `127.0.0.1:8001` in your browser to access the front-end interface.

->  `WEBCLIENT_IP `specifies the IP address that runs pic-search-webclient docker.

 <img src="pic/web4.png" width = "650" height = "500" alt="arch" align=center />

+### 1. Insert Data

-Enter the path of an image folder in the pic_search_webserver docker container with `${DATAPATH1}`, then click `+` to load the pictures.
+Enter `/data` in `path/to/your/images`, then click `+` to load the pictures.
 The following screenshot shows the loading process:

 >  Note: After clicking the Load button, it will take 1 to 2 seconds for the system to response.
 Please do not click again.